Erik of Pomerania: Reign

-Perhaps King Eric's most far-ranging act was the introduction of the Sound Dues (Øresundtolden) in 1429, which was to last until 1857.
+Perhaps Erik's most far-ranging act was the introduction of the Sound Dues (Øresundtolden) in 1429, which was to last until 1857.
 It consisted of the payment of sound dues by all ships wishing to enter or leave the Baltic Sea passing through the Sound.
-To help enforce his demands, King Eric built Krogen, a powerful fortress at the narrowest point in the Sound, in the early 1400s.
+To help enforce his demands, Erik built Krogen, a powerful fortress at the narrowest point in the Sound, in the early 1400s.
 This resulted in the control of all navigation through the Sound, and thus secured a large stable income for his kingdom that made it relatively rich, and which made the town of Elsinore flower.
 It showed his interest in Danish trade and naval power, but also permanently challenged the other Baltic powers, especially the Hanseatic cities against which he also fought.
 From 1426 to 1435, he was at war with the German Hanseatic League and Holstein.
-When the Hanseats and Holsteiners attacked Copenhagen in 1428, and King Eric was absent from the city at Sorø Abbey and did not return so his wife Queen Philippa managed the defense of the capital.
+When the Hanseats and Holsteiners attacked Copenhagen in 1428, King Erik was absent from the city at Sorø Abbey and did not return, so Queen Philippa managed the defense of the capital.

-During the 1430s, the policy of the King fell apart.
+During the 1430s, the King's policy fell apart.
 In 1434, the farmers and mine workers of Sweden began a national and social rebellion which was soon used by the Swedish nobility in order to weaken the power of the King.
 The Engelbrekt rebellion (1434–1436) was led by Swedish nobleman Engelbrekt Engelbrektsson (c.
 1390 – 4 May 1436).
 The Swedes had been affected by the war with the Hanseatic League (1426–35) which affected trade and disturbed Swedish exports with Schleswig, Holstein, Mecklenburg, and Pomerania.
 The rebellion caused erosion within the unity of the Kalmar Union, leading to the temporary expulsion of Danish forces from Sweden.
 In Norway, a subsequent rebellion in 1436 was led by Amund Sigurdsson Bolt (1400–1465).
 It resulted in a siege of Oslo and Akershus Castle but ended in a ceasefire.
+In 1438 a new rebellion led by Hallvard Graatop erupted, in Eastern Norway, but this rebellion was also put down.

-King Eric had to yield to the demands of both the Holsteiners and the Hanseatic League.
-In April 1435, he signed the peace of Vordingborg with the Hanseatic League and Holstein.
+Erik had to yield to the demands of both the Holsteiners and the Hanseatic League.
+On 17 July 1435, he signed the Peace of Vordingborg with the Hanseatic League and Holstein.
 Under the terms of the peace agreement, Hanseatic cities were excepted from the Sound Dues and the Duchy of Schleswig was ceded to the count of Holstein.